 Financial crime methods have changed and improved over the world.
 These changes caused existing AML laws to lose their functionality.
 Turkey in this direction, to combat money laundering "Law No: 5549 on Prevention of Laundering Proceeds of Crime" was into the force in 2006.
 With this law, the duties and powers of the Financial Crimes Investigation Board (MASAK) have been increased and it has been ensured that it plays a more effective role in the fight against financial crimes.MASAK has the authority to regulate and audit financial institutions.
 MASAK publishes legislation and guidelines that inform financial institutions on how to take action against financial crime.

 There are some duties and obligations of financial institutions to prevent financial crimes.
 These duties and obligations are measures against money laundering.
 These obligations are as follows.

 Sanction Scanner is a compliance software that helps companies meet AML requirements.
-Sanction Scanner enables financial institutions in Turkey to comply with AML laws in Turkey and globally.
-Financial institutions meet the AML requirements in customer onboarding processes with our Sanction and PEP screening service.
-You can become compatible with MASAK controls with Sanction Scanner.
+Sanction Scanner enables financial institutions in Turkey to comply with anti-money laundering laws in Turkey and globally.
+Financial institutions meet the AML requirements in customer onboarding processes with our AML Name Screening Software.
+Businesses can become compatible with MASAK regulations with Sanction Scanner's solutions.
 You can contact us to get information about our AML solutions.